 Hawaii enacted the Hawaii Uniform Collaborative Law Act in 2012.
 Collaborative Divorce is used worldwide and has been a preferred model in other parts of the United States for twenty-plus years.
 It provides the parties not only with control over their own decisions but with privacy and with control over the schedule of their divorce and custody cases.

 Collaborative Divorce is not limited to any set of factors.
-You do not need to trust your spouse to enter into the process - this is not just a "feel good" process but one designed to get to the bottom line in a way that should save money over the litigation option, and most of all, allows the parties to retain control over their lives and be ready to move forward.
+You do not need to trust your spouse to enter into the process - this is not just a "feel good" process but one designed to get to the bottom line in a way that should save money over the litigation option, and most of all, allow the parties to retain control over their lives and be ready to move forward.

-Both M & R attorneys are certified in Collaborative Divorce and belong to the Maui Collaborative Practice Group, and have attended additional training.
+Three M & R attorneys are certified in Collaborative Divorce and belong to the Maui Collaborative Practice Group, and have attended additional training.
 Ms. Rebman belongs to the IACP, International Academy of Collaborative Professionals.